6170-fa20/final-project-rollie-chairs/README.md

 $ npm start
 ```
 then you will find the application at `localhost:8080` in the browser
+We haven't implemented the home page yet, so you can find the profile page of our existing business at `localhost:8080/businesses/1`.

 ### Authorship:
 * **Sam Sappenfield**: